 Fiscal years of certain subsidiaries, which end on December 31, and MUFG's fiscal year, which ends on March 31, have been treated as coterminous.
-For the fiscal years ended March 31, 2017, 2018 and 2019, the effect of recording intervening events for the three-month periods ended March 31 on MUFG's proportionate equity in net income of subsidiaries with fiscal years ended on December 31, would have resulted in an increase of \$10.22 billion, a decrease of \$10.76 billion, and an increase of \$19.97 billion to net income attributable to Mitsubishi UFJ Financial Group, respectively.
-No intervening events occurred during each of the three-month periods ended March 31, 2017, 2018 and 2019 which, if recorded, would have had material effects on consolidated total assets, loans, total liabilities, deposits or total equity as of March 31, 2017, 2018 and 2019.
+For the fiscal years ended March 31, 2018, 2019 and 2020, the effect of recording intervening events for the three-month periods ended March 31 on MUFG's proportionate equity in net income of subsidiaries with fiscal years ended on December 31, would have resulted in a decrease of ¥10.76 billion, an increase of ¥19.97 billion, and a decrease of ¥142 - ¥164 billion to net income attributable to Mitsubishi UFJ Financial Group, respectively.
+The decrease for the three-month period ended on March 31, 2020 was largely due to an additional allowance for loan losses caused by COVID-19 and goodwill impairment.
+See Notes 4 and 6 for more information.
+MUFG concluded that these intervening events do not represent substantial and permanent effects on its consolidated financial statements in any of the years presented.